 - Easier access to files, features, and the operating system.

-So, bottom line, GUI tools make PostgreSQL developers’ lives easier.
+So, bottom line, GUI clients make PostgreSQL developers’ lives easier.

 Today I will tell you about the 6 best PostgreSQL GUI tools.
 If you want a quick overview of this article, feel free to check out our infographic at the end of this post.
 Let’s start with the first and most popular one.